sergio11/document_search_engine_architecture/README.md

 ### Containers Ports

+In this table you can view the ports assigned to each service to access to the Web tools or something else you can use to monitoring the flow.

 | Container | Port |
 | ------ | ------ |
 | Apache Nifi Dashboard UI | localhost:8080 |